Pakistan's Arabian Sea islands risk environmental disaster | DW | 01.01.2021

-The government's decision to establish the Pakistan Islands Development Authority and bring Bundal and Dingi islands off Karachi coast under the federal authority shocked Majeed Motani, a 70-year-old fisherman.
+The government's decision to establish the Pakistan Islands Development Authority and bring the Bundal and Dingi islands off the Karachi coast under federal authority shocked Majeed Motani, a 70-year-old fisherman.

 "Our forefathers came to these islands centuries ago.
 Now, the government is trying to occupy them.
 It is a threat not only to our livelihoods but also to the island mangroves," Motani told DW.